kdwils/blog/content/posts/cloudflared-tunnel.md

 {{< /details >}}

 {{< highlight bash >}}
-$ kubectly apply -f cloudflared.yaml
+$ kubectl apply -f cloudflared.yaml
 {{< /highlight >}}

 Check out the deployment, mine has been running for a few days.